hyoungkyeu8359/online-resume/README.md

 The reason why your resume should be written Markdown format is because of it's easier to write and host in online platform.
 Etter explains why Markdown:

-> Documentation should live online, and Word's abysmal HTML export is totally unsuitable for creating websites. [...]
-GitHub Flavoured Markdown is a popular and fine choice for simple web-based help systems.
+> "Documentation should live online, and Word's abysmal HTML export is totally unsuitable for creating websites. [...]
+GitHub Flavoured Markdown is a popular and fine choice for simple web-based help systems."

 Most people would use Microsoft Word to write their resume (and distribute PDF of their resume).
 However, as Etter stated in his book, .docx version of a resume is meant to be consumed and discarded.